 - 9.1.
 Security Amount.
-The Security shall be in the amount of \$9,500.
-This amount is based on the cost estimates for habitat restoration via excavation and passive riparian recolonization, calculated at \$5,000 per acre for 1.5 acres, and associated costs of preparing a restoration plan as described in section 8 of this ITP, estimated at \$2,000. - 9.2.
+The Security shall be in the amount of \$26,000.
+This amount is based on the cost estimates for planning and implementation of bullfrog control using a variety of methods above. - 9.2.
 Security Form.
-The Security shall be in the form of a an irrevocable letter of credit (see Attachment 4), or another form of Security approved in advance in writing by CDFW's Office of the General Counsel. - 9.3.
+The Security shall be in the form of an irrevocable letter of credit (see Attachment 4), or another form of Security approved in advance in writing by CDFW's Office of the General Counsel. - 9.3.
 Security Timeline.
 The Security shall be provided to CDFW before Covered Activities begin or within 30 days after the effective date of this ITP, whichever occurs first. - 9.4.
 Security Holder.
 The Security shall be held by CDFW or in a manner approved in advance in writing by CDFW. - 9.5.
 Security Transmittal.
 If CDFW holds the Security, Permittee shall transmit it to CDFW with a completed Mitigation Payment Transmittal Form or by way of an approved instrument such as escrow, irrevocable letter of credit, or other. - 9.6.
 Security Drawing.
 The Security shall allow CDFW to draw on the principal sum if CDFW, in its sole discretion, determines that the Permittee has failed to comply with the Conditions of Approval of this ITP. - 9.7.
 Security Release.
 The Security (or any portion of the Security then remaining) shall be released to the Permittee after CDFW has conducted an on-site inspection and received confirmation that all secured requirements have been satisfied.